Oak-Grove-Classical-Academy/elective-syllabus/README.md

 ## Course Description

 The purpose of this course is to expose you to programming and cybersecurity concepts, and what it may be like to work in a field like this.
 That means you need no prior knowledge of either, only a general interest.
 In this course you will learn some basics of programming in the Rust language, as well as some cybersecurity topics.

+## Goal

+1. I want to expose you to programming, cybersecurity, and general engineering work so that you can decide whether you'd like to work in this area.
+If you decide you do and show aptitude in the subject matter, I'll gladly help you along with letters of recommendation and general guidance.
+If you don't think this is for you, that's perfectly fine!
+Assuming I did an okay job teaching, figuring this out for yourself is a valuable outcome.
+I still expect you to participate in the class to the best of your ability.

+2. I want to be a resource for you as an engineer.
+Please feel free to ask questions related to any of these topics.

+## Grades

+This is a Pass/Fail course.
+You're going to have to really mess things up to fail, but I guess nothing is impossible.
+If you participate, do the homework, and don't disrupt class, you will have nothing to worry about.

 ## Topics